Our Board of Directors

 Mike Bertrand

 He is the President and CEO of Lutheran Child and Family Services of Illinois, a statewide Social Service organization.
 Mike has over 30 years’ experience in human services and not for profit administration, including establishing a private clinical practice and holding senior administrative positions in a state agency as well as a number of social service not for profits.
 Mike earned a Bachelor’s degree in Psychology from the University of Illinois Champaign/Urbana and a Masters of Social Work degree from University of Illinois Chicago.
 In addition, Mike is an Illinois Licensed Clinical Social Worker.
-He is a member of the LSSC Board of Directors.

 Theodore E. Cornell, III